 Light Hardwood Floors

-Pine, maple, and poplar are just some of the popular light-colored hardwoods used for flooring.
+Pine, maple, and unfinished white oak flooring are just some of the popular light-colored hardwoods.
 They can make a modern room look chic or a traditional room seem more comfortable and relaxed, depending on the space and what you pair it with.
-While there are several advantages to using light hardwoods on your floors, don’t forget to consider whether you can live with the negatives.
+While there are several advantages to using light hardwoods on your floors, don't forget to consider whether you can live with the negatives.

 Light-colored floors are so easy to work with.
 While dark-colored floors make a dramatic design statement that easily looks overwhelming, decorating a room with a light-colored floor is virtually foolproof.
 They'll work with most wall colors and furniture styles, so it's very hard to get things wrong.
 If you're not confident in your design ability, a light-colored hardwood floor may be your best choice.

 Light reflects off light-colored surfaces, especially when they're glossy, as hardwood floors tend to be.
 If your rooms are gloomy, laying down light-colored hardwood floors is an easy way to brighten them up.
 Light-colored hardwood floors also make rooms feel bigger, so they're a great option for apartments and townhouses.